Everyone's Talking About Soft Brexit So Here's What That Could Really Mean

 “The UK position already lacked substance.
 Now it is even more unclear,” a senior European government official told BuzzFeed News.

-Beyond tweaks to the contours of any deal, or adopting a less belligerent language, a fundamentally different approach to Brexit to the one envisioned by May would require a substantial change to several of the red lines set by the prime minister before the election: halting freedom of movement, pulling out of the customs union, materially reducing payments towards the EU budget, and ending the European Court of Justice’s oversight on UK law after Britain leaves the EU.
+Beyond tweaks to the contours of any deal, or adopting a less belligerent language, a fundamentally different approach to Brexit to the one envisioned by May would require a substantial change to several of the red lines set by the prime minister before the election: halting freedom of movement, pulling out of the customs union, materially reducing payments towards the EU budget, and ending the European Court of Justice’s (ECJ) oversight on UK law after Britain leaves the EU.

-So here's what her options would be for softer Brexit, and the challenges they present.
+So here's what her options would be for a softer Brexit, and the challenges they would present.

 Continued single market membership, but the EU position has not changed

 The position of the other 27 member states could not be clearer on the single market: a country is either in the single market or it’s not.
 There is no middle ground.
-The single market’s four freedoms – of movement of goods, services, people and capital – are indivisible.
+The single market’s four freedoms – of movement of goods, services, people, and capital – are indivisible.
 This position will not change.

-Guidelines approved by the 27 states earlier this also year make clear that this principle would also apply to any interim arrangement.
-The guidelines also rule out any sectoral approach be it for cars or UK agriculture.
+Guidelines approved by the 27 states earlier this year make clear that this principle would also apply to any interim arrangement.
+The guidelines also rule out any sectoral approach, be it for cars or UK agriculture.

-Simply put: any suggestion the UK could stay in the single market without also continuing to uphold the free movement of people is a non-starter (and a waste of time) as indicated by both Brexit minister David Davis and by Labour’s John McDonnell.
+Simply put: Any suggestion the UK could stay in the single market without also continuing to uphold the free movement of people is a non-starter (and a waste of time), as indicated by both Brexit minister David Davis and Labour’s John McDonnell.

 The UK could stay in the customs union, but that would mean no comprehensive trade deals with other countries

 One idea that has been suggested as part of a softer approach to Brexit is for the UK to remain in the customs union.
-Continuing this customs arrangement would allow to keep the current status intact: no duties levied on goods travelling to and from the UK within the customs union.
+Continuing this customs arrangement would allow it to keep the current status intact: no duties levied on goods travelling to and from the UK within the customs union.
 However, it would also mean maintaining a common external tariff on all goods entering the customs union that in effect all but rules out Britain’s ability to negotiate its own comprehensive trade deals with other countries.

 On the upside, remaining in the customs union would also go a long way to solving growing concerns about a hard border between the Republic Ireland and Northern Ireland.
 And the UK could also try to remain party to dozens and dozens of trade arrangements the EU has with third countries.

-But the reappointment of Liam Fox as secretary of state for international trade wouldn’t indicate this a route currently under consideration.
+But the reappointment of Liam Fox as secretary of state for international trade indicates that this is probably not a route that's currently under consideration.

 Staying in the single market or the customs union would also mean that the UK would remain in many ways subject to EU law and the ECJ.